cristianecarneiro/sql-data-base-building/README.md

 + The full cleaning process can be found in the notebooks folder in THIS file
 + Relationships
     - This table is linked to 'film' table through the film_id
+    - This table is linked to 'rental' table through the inventory_id
 + Key notes:
     - There are two stores (store_id = [1,2])